 Introduction to MongoDB Use Cases

-Basically, MongoDB is used for big data or in another word we can say that is the most popular use case for big data storage.
-Basically, MongoDB use cases are used to handle a large amount of data.
+MongoDB is used for big data or in other words, we can say that it is the most popular use case for big data storage.
+MongoDB use cases involve handling large amounts of data.
 That means if we need fast access to the data, sometimes it is complex to process the traditional data.
-At that time, we can use MongoDB use cases as per our requirements.
+At that time, we can use MongoDB use cases per our requirements.
 On the other hand, big data is helping to create new applications as per business requirements.
 It also helps to improve customer satisfaction.

 Different MongoDB Use Cases